by Sean Marten & Chris Baumgartner

 Jonathan Harshman Winters III (1925-2013) was a stout-figured American comedian, actor, painter, and writer whose career lasted six decades.
 He recorded more than 25 comedy albums that are among the best-selling in the genre; he was nominated for eleven Grammy Awards and won twice.
 Known for his lightning-fast improvisational skills and memorable characters that could switch instantly from one to another, Winters made hundreds of appearances on TV variety and talk shows in the 1950s, ‘60s, and ‘70s, and appeared in such films as It’s a Mad, Mad, Mad, Mad World (1963), and The Russians Are Coming, the Russians Are Coming (1966).

-Oh, and you’ll need a conical hat with eyeholes cut in it.
+Oh, and you’ll need a conical hat with eyeholes cut into it.

 At gatherings of the Ku Klux Klan (see above note), members wear long white robes, with their faces and heads covered with white cloth hoods with conical tops and eyeholes.
 Early Klansmen during Reconstruction did not wear these hoods; they often wore masks to conceal their identities, but these varied widely.
 Some wore pillowcases, others animal horns and fake beards; some even wore blackface to mock their victims.
 The conical white hood became de rigueur only after D.W.
 Griffith’s 1915 film Birth of a Nation, which showed Klansmen in the now-classic costume and sparked a resurgence of the Klan in America; six years later the Klan began manufacturing official robes and hoods that looked like the ones in the film.